johanberntsson/ozmoo/documentation/manual/techreport.md

 			131: "disk "

 --- Vmem information block ---
-1 byte: Number of bytes used for vmem information, including this byte 1 byte: Number of vmem blocks suggested for initial caching 1 byte: Number of vmem blocks already preloaded x bytes: vmap_z_h contents for the suggested blocks
+2 bytes: Number of bytes used for vmem information, including this byte (LB, HB) 1 byte: Number of vmem blocks suggested for initial caching 1 byte: Number of vmem blocks already preloaded x bytes: vmap_z_h contents for the suggested blocks